 Reflecting on my upbringing on one side of the border, I delve into this unsettling new reality alongside a close companion raised on the American side of the Detroit River in "We Cross the Ambassador Bridge."

 Despite the turmoil, Common Power co-founder David Domke and I maintain a belief in the potential for transformative leadership.
-Drawing inspiration from the resilience and skill of the region’s sports legends Gordie Howe ("Mr. Elbows" and/or "Mr. Hockey") and Joe Louis ("The Brown Bomber"), we navigate this uncharted territory in our conversation with hope and determination.
+Drawing inspiration from the resilience and skill of the region’s sports legends Gordie Howe ("Mr. Elbows" with a new, nearby bridge named after him) and Joe Louis ("The Brown Bomber" memorialized by The Fist statue in downtown Detroit), we navigate this uncharted territory in our conversation with hope and determination.